GivePenny/GherkinSpec/docs/Roadmap.md

 ## Target 1.0 release

 * Further documentation (including contribution guidelines)
-* Support for the full Gherkin syntax.
-Currently everything is supported except for multi-line strings, tags and data tables as single arguments.
 * Full example extended to include configuration and logging.
 * All TODO comments in the code to be resolved